It should go without saying, but this page, and the folders below, contain UNMARKED SPOILERS for the movie. YOU HAVE BEEN WARNED.

 Valkyrie leading the combined forces of Asgard and the Ravagers!

-Princess Shuri, General Okoye, and the united tribes of Wakanda!
+King T'Challa, the Black Panther, with Princess Shuri, General Okoye, and the united tribes of Wakanda!

-Wong with every Master of the Mystic Arts!
+Doctor Stephen Strange, the Master of the New York Sanctum Sanctorum, and Wong with every Master of the Mystic Arts!

-Peter Parker, the friendly neighborhood Spider-Man!
+Peter Parker, the amazing Spider-Man!

 Thor appoints Valkyrie the new queen of Asgard before leaving with the Guardians of the Galaxy, who have made it their mission to figure out what has become of the 2014 Gamora.
 She did not vanish with the rest of her father's army but nonetheless hasn't been seen since the battle; her friends are hopeful that she is somewhere in the universe.
 Bruce confides in the others that despite a conscious effort to bring Natasha home as well when he used the Gauntlet, it seems her sacrifice is irreversible.
 Wanda comforts him, assured that wherever their fallen friends are, they know that what they did was meaningful.

 Meanwhile, Steve takes it upon himself to go back in time to return the Infinity Stones, along with Mjölnir, back to their proper places in time.
 He vanishes into the past...